Tony Curtis: Universal as Anthony Curtis

 Under contract at Universal Pictures, he changed his name from Bernard Schwartz to Anthony Curtis and met unknown actors Rock Hudson, James Best, Julie Adams and Piper Laurie.
 The first name was from the novel Anthony Adverse and "Curtis" was from Kurtz, a surname in his mother's family.
-Although Universal Pictures taught him fencing and riding, Curtis admitted he was initially only interested in girls and money--adding that he was pessimistic regarding his chances of becoming a major star.
+Although Universal Pictures taught him fencing and riding, Curtis admitted he was initially only interested in girls and money—adding that he was pessimistic regarding his chances of becoming a major star.
 Curtis's biggest fear was having to return home to the Bronx as a failure:

 I was a million-to-one shot, the least likely to succeed.
 I wasn't low man on the totem pole, I was under the totem pole, in a sewer, tied to a sack.

 Curtis's uncredited screen debut came in the crime drama Criss Cross (1949) playing a rumba dancer, dancing with Yvonne de Carlo.
 The male star was Burt Lancaster who would make a number of films with Curtis.

-In his second film, City Across the River (also in 1949), he was credited as "Anthony Curtis"IMDB He had four lines in The Lady Gambles (1949) and a bigger part in Johnny Stool Pigeon (1949).
+In his second film, City Across the River (also in 1949), he was credited as "Anthony Curtis" He had four lines in The Lady Gambles (1949) and a bigger part in Johnny Stool Pigeon (1949).
 He was also in Francis (1950), Woman in Hiding (1950), and I Was a Shoplifter (1950).

-He was additionally in three Westerns, Sierra (1950), Winchester '73 (1950) and Kansas Raiders (1951), in which he was billed as "Tony Curtis."
+He was additionally in three Westerns, Sierra (1950), Winchester '73 (1950), and Kansas Raiders (1951), in which he was billed as "Tony Curtis".

 Stardom

 Curtis was receiving numerous fan letters, so Universal gave him the starring role in The Prince Who Was a Thief (1951), a swashbuckler set in the Middle East with Piper Laurie.
 It was a hit at the box office and Curtis was now established.

 He followed it up with Flesh and Fury (1952), a boxing movie; No Room for the Groom (1952), a comedy with Laurie directed by Douglas Sirk; and Son of Ali Baba (1952), another film set in the Middle East with Laurie.

 Curtis then starred with then-wife Janet Leigh in Houdini (1953), in which Curtis played the title role.
-His next movies were more "B" fare: All American (1953), as a footballer; Forbidden (1953), as a criminal; Beachhead (1954), a war film; Johnny Dark (1954) as a racing car driver; and The Black Shield of Falworth (1954), a medieval swashbuckler with Leigh.
+His next movies were more "B" fare: All American (1953), as a football player; Forbidden (1953), as a criminal; Beachhead (1954), a war film; Johnny Dark (1954), as a racing car driver; and The Black Shield of Falworth (1954), a medieval swashbuckler with Leigh.
 They were moderately successful financially, and Curtis was growing in popularity.

-Curtis then starred in the musical So This Is Paris in (1955), before appearing in Six Bridges to Cross (1955), as a bank robber; The Purple Mask (1955) as a swashbuckler; and the boxing film The Square Jungle (1955).
+Curtis then starred in the musical So This Is Paris in (1955), before appearing in Six Bridges to Cross (1955), as a bank robber; The Purple Mask (1955), as a swashbuckler; and the boxing film The Square Jungle (1955).